rafaelmuto/PixelPlataformTutorial/README.md

 # PixelPlataformTutorial
-Godot plataform game
+plataform game using Godot Engine

-plataform game tutorial by HeartBeast using assets from kenney (https://www.kenney.nl/)
+tutorial by HeartBeast
+using assets from kenney (https://www.kenney.nl/)